-The Red Deer and District SPCA is an adoption Centre dedicated to the re-homing of unwanted, abandoned and stray companion animals.
+Formerly known as the Red Deer & District SPCA, the Central Alberta Humane Society is an adoption centre dedicated to the re-homing of unwanted, abandoned and stray companion animals.
 The maximum adoption facility operates primarily within the Central Alberta region.
 Click here to learn more

 Important Information for Pet Owners